Job Title:General Engineer (DEU)

 WHO MAY APPLY:

 All qualified United States citizens.
-This vacancy is being advertised under Delegated Examining procedures & is open to all U.S. citizens.
-This vacancy is being concurrently advertised under merit promotion procedures for status candidates (those currently serving on a career/career-conditional appointment, reinstatement eligibles, or those eligible under special appointing authorities) under vacancy announcement# BIS-ONTC-2013-0001.
+This vacancy is being advertised under Delegated Examining procedures and is open to all U.S. citizens.
+This vacancy is being concurrently advertised under merit promotion procedures for status candidates (those currently serving on a career/career-conditional appointment, reinstatement eligibles, or those eligible under special appointing authorities) under vacancy announcement# BIS-ONSTTC-2013-0001.

 The Office of the Assistant Secretary for Export Administration (EA) regulates exports and reexports through a licensing system set forth in the Export Administration Regulations (EAR).
 United States national security and foreign policy interests are safeguarded through EA's administration of export control laws relating to dual-use items.
 At the same time, EA seeks to reduce the regulatory burdens impeding international marketing which will aid in the economic growth of the United States.
-EA also has a leadership role in a range of high priority programs that involve international competitiveness.
+EA also has a leadership role in a range of high priority programs that involve international competitiveness and defense industrial base issues.

 - Applicants must have a degree, See Qualifications Section.